richierob62/flipmaster/README.md

 Flipmaster is a fresh take on the classic game in which balls fall under the influence of gravity and are directed left or right by a series of levers.

 In this take on the game, the player and computer alternate flipping levers to get more balls falling into their bin.
-The play will have a limited time in which to make a move, and if they don't move within that time, they lost their turn.
+The play will have a limited time in which to make a move, and if they don't move within that time, they lose their turn.
 Additionally, the whole mechanism will be rotating back and forth, making it harder to predict ball movement.

 ## Functionality & MVP